redexp/html-extend/README.md

 ## Add tag
-If in parent tag only one child and you write two then secod will be added.
+If in parent tag only one child and you write two then second will be added.
 ```html
 @export Item
 <div>